Program Policies VIKING WRESTLING CONTRACT 2024/25

 2. If an athlete quits or is dismissed from the Team at any time without justifiable cause (academics, injury, or family hardship) as determined by the head coach, the athlete will not be allowed to participate in the following season without a parent/athlete/coach meeting.

 The t-shirt sponsor is the only fundraiser that is not required.
-Though it is not required to fundraise, the opportunity is there to help offset the coast of the pride pack that every wrestler will be purchasing.
-Contact coach for more information if needed.
+Though it is not required to fundraise, the opportunity is there to help offset the cost of the pride pack that every wrestler will be purchasing.
+Contact the coach for more information if needed.

-This year we will be taking a trip to Las Vegas Nevada for a tournament.
-We will be taking Boys Varsity, Girls Varsity and some extra kids that show what it means to be a Viking wrestler.
-If your Athlete is chosen to go then they must complete the season.
-If the student is removed from the team for disciplinary issues or quits the team after the Las Vegas trip, then your Athlete will be required to refund the money spent on the trip which equates to $300.
-If the student finishes the season on the team then they will not be required to pay back any of the money.
-If your athlete is injured before the trip and is not able to compete then they will remain back from the trip.
-If your athlete is selected to go and is unable to wrestle due to missing weight or poor choices that leads to non-compete than your athlete will be responsible for half the money of $150.
+REFUNDS This year, we will be taking a trip to Las Vegas, Nevada, for a tournament.
+We will be taking Boys Varsity, Girls Varsity, and some extra kids who show what it means to be a Viking wrestler.
+If your Athlete is chosen to go, then they must complete the season.
+If the student is removed from the team for disciplinary issues or quits the team after the Las Vegas trip, then your Athlete will be required to refund the money spent on the trip, which equates to $300.
+If the student finishes the season on the team, then they will not be required to pay back any of the money.
+If your athlete is injured before the trip and is not able to compete, then they will remain behind during the trip.
+If your athlete is selected to go and is unable to wrestle due to missing weight or poor choices that lead to non-compete, then your athlete will be responsible for half the money $150.

 Student-Athlete- Print Signature Date